phpfunk/alfred-spotify-controls/README.md

 Installation
 ----------------

-To install Spotify Controls in Alfred double click on `Spotify.alfredworkflow' or drag the workflow to the workflow window in Alfred.
+To install Spotify Controls in Alfred double click on `Spotify.alfredworkflow` or drag the workflow to the workflow window in Alfred.

 How to use
 ----------------